 ESEN

-Our Goals 🎯
+Our goals 🎯

 Avocados have become a symbol of wealth and prosperity; their prices continue to rise, and many people cannot afford them.

-We hope to strengthen community ties through the use of avocados.
+In summary - we hope to strengthen community ties through the use of avocados.

 Aguacate